kingabanach/zaplanuj_jedzonko/README.md

 # ScrumLab

-This is a repository dedicated to ScrumLab front-end project.
+This is a repository dedicated to ScrumLab front-end project we were working on during bootcamp, in the middle of a course.
+We had 4 days to create it.

+The point of a project wasn't to deliver fully functional product, but rather familiarize ourselves with Scrum and GitFlow metodology, as well as with coding in a team and dealing with conflicts and so on.
+After deadline, project was abandoned in state as it is, due to other projects and further course of a classes.
+But maybye we will pick it up one day.

+Original readme below.

 ## How to start
 To start development follow this instruction: